corda/corda-docs/content/en/docs/corda-os/4.6/flow-testing.md

 # Writing flow tests

 A flow can be a fairly complex thing that interacts with many services and other parties over the network.
-That means unit testing one requires some infrastructure to provide lightweight mock implementations.
-The MockNetwork provides this testing infrastructure layer; you can find this class in the test-utils module.
+This means that unit testing a flow requires some infrastructure to provide lightweight mock implementations.
+The `MockNetwork` class provides this testing infrastructure layer; you can find this class in the `test-utils` module.

 A good example to examine for learning how to unit test flows is the `ResolveTransactionsFlow` tests.
 This flow takes care of downloading and verifying transaction graphs, with all the needed dependencies.
 We start